uncch-rdmc/dataverse-corere/Readme.md

 pip install -r requirements.txt
 ```

 Copy `env.sample.sh` to `env.sh`.
 Open `env.sh` and change parameters accordingly.
-See the file for more info on the parameters
+See the file for more info on the parameters.

-Before running django, run `env.sh` via `. env.sh` add the variables to your environment.
+Before running django, run `. env.sh` to export the variables to your environment.

 Finally, run your django manage.py to start the django server (change the settings path to a production file if needed):
 ```python